 I went ahead with the payment because I like to think this agent is different (lol).
 After all, none of those multiple sampled agents has shown me a place that had any fair chance, meaning this agent has to amount to something.
 Plus, the interaction is great, I guess.

-Final Apartment Resolution
+Final House Resolution

 And how much abrupt options would I see in 4days having a 7-6 job?
 Some weeks have gone by without getting calls from agents on available renting, which is very normal.
 So 4 days wouldn’t make a ton of difference missing out on other agents’ calls I suppose.

-After all said and done, this is me, raising my hypothetical wine filled glass in the air (because it’s 3am right now and there can’t be any wine drinking for responsibility sakes).
+After all said and done, this is me, raising my hypothetical wine-filled glass in the air (because it’s 3am right now and there can’t be any wine drinking for responsibility sakes).
 For the next time you see a post titled around apartment, best believe I’ve moved and I’m happy about my choice, or I’m making the best of the situation!